Sabrinas Organizing

 The Today Show has great tips on how to clean the inside of the microwave.

-Countertops - Especially if you have a small countertop that everyone uses, you should clean this area at least once a day.
+Countertops - Especially if you have a small countertop that everyone uses, it's essential to clean this area at least once a day.
 Use countertop disinfectant cleaners, like Lysol Pro Kitchen Spray Cleaner and Degreaser Antibacterial.

-Cutting boards - Whether you have wood cutting boards or plastic ones, they should always be cleaned after every use.
+Cutting boards - Whether you use wood or plastic cutting boards, they should always be cleaned after every use.
 You can read more about how to clean this on the Real Simple magazine website.

 Common Areas to Clean in a Dorm